 Why did I even think this life path was a good idea?!

-If you've been through it or are going through it, you understand.
-All of this uncertainty causes our frail human minds to freak out, which, in turn, causes us to act out.
-That's why we hear about horror stories of men and women walking out on their families, trying to recapture their youth through sports cars, plastic surgery, and affairs, but there's a bright side to the midlife crisis that doesn't get nearly as much attention.
+All of the uncertainty that comes up causes our frail human minds to freak out, which, in turn, causes us to act out.
+We've all heard horror stories of men and women walking out on their families, trying to recapture their youth through sports cars, plastic surgery, and affairs.
+But there's a bright side to the midlife crisis that doesn't get nearly as much attention.

 So many people are asking questions like: